rmobis/supershulkers/README.md

 ## Known Issues

 - using a grindstone to disenchant doesn't work
-- anvils don't work properly
+- anvils don't work properly (probably fixed)